Skip to content

 Williams Village student housing sits less than 1 mile from the King Soopers -- some CU students lived directly across the street from the shooting site

-Only three CU Alerts were sent the entire day; classes already in session at 5:38 PM were not canceled
+Four CU Alerts were sent over the course of the day; classes already in session at 5:38 PM MDT on March 22, 2021 were not canceled

 The 60-minute delay was widely criticized and became a focus of CU's subsequent internal review